Trump has been indicted again: All the lawsuits and investigations he faces

 District of Columbia attorney general Karl Racine has said he is collaborating with federal prosecutors and investigating whether Mr Trump’s role in the riots violated any DC laws, though no charges have been filed.
 The DC official has launched a suit against militia groups who were present on January 6.

-Prosecutors in Atlanta, meanwhile, have focused on Mr Trump’s conduct before the riots, such as a now infamous tape of Mr Trump urging Georgia secretary of state Brad Raffensberger, a Republican, to “find” just enough votes to overturn the state’s election results, as well as a scheme to send unauthorised electors to cast Georgia’s Electoral College votes.
+Prosecutors in Fulton County, meanwhile, have focused on Mr Trump’s conduct before the riots, such as the now infamous tape of Mr Trump urging Georgia secretary of state Brad Raffensberger, a Republican, to “find” just enough votes to overturn the state’s election results, as well as a scheme to send unauthorised electors to cast Georgia’s Electoral College votes.

-Georgia officials haven’t charged Trump with any crimes thus far, but have subpoenaed many of his top advisers.
+Fulton County District Attorney Fani Willis hasn’t charged Mr Trump with any crimes thus far, but has subpoenaed many of his top advisers.

-Mr Miller has described that investigation as a “witch hunt” and “Democrats’ latest attempt to score political points”.

 In January of 2023, a grand jury empaneled in the Georgia investigation concluded its work, leaving a potential charging decision in the hands of local prosecutors.
-The decision of those prosecutors whether or not to indict Mr Trump or his allies is expected to come later this summer.
+A decision on whether or not to indict Mr Trump or his allies is expected to come later this summer.

 Mr Trump has continued to defend his call with Mr Raffensberger as “perfect” and claim falsely that the Georgia election results were fraudulent.